AC-Polymer-SDL-4/Stirring-Module/README.md

 # Operating the Stirring Module
 1. Download Visual Studio Code (VS Code) and Python.
 2. Download the MicroPico Extension in VS Code, which will be used to communicate with the RPi.
-3. Plug in the USB-B end of the cable into the RPi and the USB A end into your computer, while pressing the BOOTSEL button on the RPi.
+3. Plug in the micro USB-B end of the cable into the RPi and the USB end into your computer, while pressing the BOOTSEL button on the RPi.
 This should open a file directory for the RPi on your computer.
 4. **Flash the RPi** by downloading the [UF2 file for the RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html) and transferring the file into the RPi's directory.
 The file directory should disappear from your files explorer.
 Unplug and replug the RPi to your computer.
 5. Download `stirring_module.py` and open it in VS Code.
 Feel free to edit this script to accomodate for different uses, for example for changing the stir speed and duration.

-This simple program contains 3 methods for operating the fan, which are described below and also documented in comments within the script.
-These methods are called in a try-escape block where the program can be stopped by pressing `ctrl+c` on the keyboard.
+This program contains methods for operating the fan, which are described below and also documented in comments within the script.
+These methods are called in a try-escape block (to be uncommented out in the code) where the program can be stopped by pressing `ctrl+c` on the keyboard.
 - `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
 Be sure to save the returned object as it will be required for calling the subsequent functions.
 - `stir()`: commands the fans to stir at a given power (0-100) which are controlled through pwm signals, for a designated amount of time in _minutes_.
 - `stop()`: stops the fans
 - `fans.deinit()`: deinitializes the signal for the pin.
 It is to be used at the very end of the program.
+- `initialize_and_stir()`: contains all of the above functions in order, to be called in the controller class for easier operation

 6. To run the file, right click in the editor and select **"Upload file to Pico"** and **"Run File on Pico"** afterwards.
+7. Optionally, the module can be run without using the MicroPico REPL terminal, using the Python subpackage module.
+Download and run `stirring_module_controller.py`, where `run_stirring_module()` will call `initialize_and_stir()` with the given parameters.
+      -  Note that `stirring_module.py` needs to be uploaded to the RPi and the Pico needs to be disconnected.
+As well, the **COM number** needs to be edited.

 *🎉🎉Congratulations you are all set for using the stirring module!*

-## Tested Power Values for Solutions of Various Viscosities.
+## Tested Power Values for Solutions of Various Viscosities
 - Minimum power: **45** for all fans to turn on.
 Lower than that, only some fans will operate.
 - Maximum power: **92**.
 Higher than this, the fans turn too quickly and the whole module starts to shake.